 1. The microbialite structures provide a modern analog to ancient fossilized microbialites preserved on Earth.
 Studying how these modern structures form and are preserved in the rock record will provide us with tools to identify signatures of ancient life on our own and other planets.

 2. Our research and exploration using remotely operated vehicle (ROV's), autonomous underwater vehicles (AUV's), scuba divers and submersibles provide an analog to human exploration missions on the Moon and Mars.
 The research and exploration methods developed at Pavilion Lake will contribute to future human mission planning and exploration science on the Moon and Mars.

 The Pavilion Lake Research Project brings together a large and diverse group of students, expert scientists, engineers, and astronauts to explore and study Pavilion Lake's unique microbialite structures.
 Working with the Pavilion Lake community, we strive to protect and preserve the unique environment that we study while advancing science and human exploration.

-During the 2011 field season, the PLRP team will face an exciting new challenge as we move up the road to Clinton, B.C. to explore Kelly Lake.
-Kelly Lake also hosts microbialites that in many ways are similar to those we’ve been researching in Pavilion Lake and although we have done some preliminary investigations of Kelly using SCUBA, we haven’t had the opportunity to explore it to the same extent as Pavilion...until now!
+During the 2011 field season, the PLRP team faced an exciting new challenge as they moved up the road to Clinton, B.C. to explore Kelly Lake.
+Kelly Lake also hosts microbialites that in many ways are similar to those we’ve been researching in Pavilion Lake and although the team had done some preliminary investigations of Kelly using SCUBA, they had not had the opportunity to explore it to the same extent as Pavilion until 2011.